 Sue Ellen Thompson’s poems have been read on National Public Radio by Garrison Keillor, have been featured in U.S. Poet Laureate Ted Kooser’s nationally syndicated newspaper column, and have received numerous awards, including the 1986 Samuel French Morse Prize, the 2003 Pablo Neruda Prize, and two Individual Artist’s Grants from the State of Connecticut.
-She is the author of five books, most recently They (Turning Point Books, 2014) and The Golden Hour (Autumn House, 2006), which was nominated for the Pulitzer Prize.
+She is the author of six books, most recently Sea Nettles: New & Selected Poems (Grayson Books, 2022), They (Turning Point Books, 2014), and The Golden Hour (Autumn House, 2006), which was nominated for the Pulitzer Prize.
 She is also the editor of The Autumn House Anthology of Contemporary American Poetry (2005), a selection from the work of 94 American poets that is now being used in college classrooms across the country.

 Of The Golden Hour, poet B. H. Fairchild has said, “Odd, in this chronicle of a woman’s life borne with bravery, endurance, and the kind of all-out love that opens itself to both pain and moments of the purest happiness, to think of Hemingway’s ‘grace under pressure,’ but such is, for me, the defining quality of Sue Ellen Thompson’s work.
 The Golden Hour is a book of both courage and the finest sort of craft: elegant, wild, beautifully disciplined quatrains and casually rhymed sonnets, seemingly effortless yet stunningly precise tropes…the utterly fluid syntax with its subtle pulsations, and that Donne-like marriage of the conceptual and the sensuous.”